scottpetrovic/krita-documentation/README.md

 # Re-building faster
 It can be tedious making tweaks and having to run a bunch of steps over and over.
 There is an included `rebuild-all.bat` script that you can run from your project root directory.
-It is pretty stupid right now, but it just clear out the build and dist directories, then rebuilds the different languages.
+It clears out the build and dist directories, then rebuilds the different languages.
 You will probably have to modify this to output whatever languages you want.
+It also generates EPUB versions for each language and puts it in each language.

 Once you have set up the languages you can just run this command: `rebuild-all.bat`

 After a few seconds all the languages should be updated in the dist folder for you to test.

-Todo: how to add/manage images in page
-Todo: top branding to get back to normal site